AAmadS/ActiveDirectoryLab/README.md

 </p>

 <p>
-After the domain controller setup I quickly made a user for testing later.
+After the domain controller setup I quickly made a user for testing and authenticating my test machine.
 </p>